evoandroidevo/PyAutoDeployHook/README.md

 # PyAutoDeployHook
 Python webhook server for running github deploy on push

+I made this to be used as a central webhook entry point for my services running on Portainer stacks

 ## Config
 The basic of the config is a yaml formated file with the name of `config.yaml`.